PhoeniX-art-lab/NeuralNetwork/README.md

   - pip install tensorflow
   - pip install numpy
   - pip install matplotlib
 Next, you need to download all the files from this repository and save them to your project.
+The project is launched through the mnist_model.py file.